LORI L. OVERLAND M.S., CCC-SLP, C/NDT, CLC

 MALKA STRASBERG M.S., CCC-SLP, C/NDT

-Malka Strasberg is a speech and language pathologist with 15 years of professional experience.
+Malka Strasberg is a speech and language pathologist with more than 15 years of professional experience.
 Malka specializes in oral motor/feeding disorders and muscle-based speech disorders, providing diagnostic and therapeutic services to children of all ages with a variety of medical diagnoses.
 Malka is trained in numerous therapies to target motor planning speech disorders/apraxia, including techniques developed by Deborah Hayden (PROMPT) and Nancy Kaufman.
 She is trained in numerous oral motor/feeding techniques, developed by Sara R. Johnson, Lori Overland and Debra Beckman, as well as the SOS Approach to Feeding.
 Malka is certified in Neurodevelopmental Treatment (NDT), a whole-body therapy approach used to effect more efficient posture and movement for communication and feeding purposes.

 Before working at Alphabet Soup, Malka worked for both St. Mary's Hospital for Children in Queens, NY and the NYS Early Intervention program.
 In addition to working at Alphabet Soup, Malka continues to work with children in Manhattan, providing home-based evaluations and therapy.
 Malka is also an adjunct professor at Stern College, where she teaches a course in Phonetics to undergraduate majors in Speech Pathology and Audiology.

 Malka received her B.A. degree from the University of Pennsylvania and her M.S. degree from Hunter College.
 Malka is a member of ASHA (the American Speech-Language Hearing Association), and has received multiple awards from ASHA's Continuing Education Board.
 She is also certified in Neurodevelopmental Treatment (C/NDT).
 She is currently licensed in New York State and in Connecticut.